Building safety with a young personBack to top

 When you talk with a young person, here are the things you should do:

-- Look for different ways to talk with them about their AOD use.
+- Look for different ways to talk with them about their alcohol and other drugs use.

 - Try to talk with them often; one conversation is never enough.